hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">multiple context mode</span>
     - deployment mode to seperate management on a shared appliance
     - example: separation of masnagement and customer security service in mall
-  - modes: transparent and routed
+  - deployment modes: transparent and routed
   - transparent mode: operating at Layer 2
   - <span style="color: #bb6600;">bridge group</span> in transprent mode
     - group interfaces together in a bridge group to maximize the use of security contexts